Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Model

 \section{Model}

-We propose a coupled dynamical system that models the co-evolution of public institutional trust in AI governance systems and the occurrence of AI-related controversy events.
-The model captures two critical aspects: (1) the propagation of institutional trust---defined as the public’s confidence in the fairness, accountability, and legitimacy of AI-driven public decision-making systems---within a social network under both peer influence and exogenous shocks, and (2) the evolution of controversy events---encompassing perceived algorithmic unfairness, resource allocation disputes, accountability failures, and related public backlash---shaped by prior trust states and their own self-exciting dynamics.
+We propose a coupled dynamical system that models the co-evolution of public institutional trust in AI governance systems and the perceived intensity of AI-related controversy.
+The model captures two critical aspects: (1) the propagation of institutional trust---the public's confidence in the fairness, accountability, and legitimacy of AI-driven public decision-making systems---within a social network under both peer influence and exogenous shocks, and (2) the evolution of perceived controversy intensity---encompassing perceived algorithmic unfairness, resource allocation disputes, accountability failures, and related public backlash---shaped by prior trust states and its own self-exciting dynamics.
+These are perception states: the model does not measure the actual fairness, harm, or legitimacy of the underlying AI system.